smartscenes/sstk-metadata/README.md

 ```
   {
     "name": <dataset-name>,
+    "type": <model|scan|scene>,            # asset type (use "model" for simple mesh, "scan" for scanned mesh, "scene" for composition of 3D assets)
     "metadata": <path to metadata>,
     "ids": <path to CSV with ID>           # omit if using solr to search
   }